anchorwrite/logosophe/SUBSCRIBER_EMAIL_SYSTEM_README.md

 ## Overview
 This document describes the internationalized email system for Logosophe subscribers, including verification emails, welcome emails, and the infrastructure that supports them.

+**Note**: As of the latest updates, all email functionality has been consolidated into the main worker.
+The email-worker now only handles contact forms and tenant applications.

 ## Features

 ### 🌍 **Internationalization (i18n)**